Thaandavam

-Thaandavam is a 2012 Indian Tamil-language neo-noir action thriller film written and directed by Vijay.
+Thaandavam is a 2012 Indian Tamil-language neo-noir action thriller film written and directed by A. L. Vijay.
 The film stars an ensemble cast with Vikram, Jagapati Babu, Anushka Shetty, Amy Jackson, Lakshmi Rai, Nassar, Santhanam, Raj Arjun and Saranya in pivotal roles It is produced by UTV Motion Pictures and features music composed by G. V. Prakash Kumar.
 Thaandavam was released worldwide on 28 September 2012.

 Plot

 31 December 2010: At 11:59 pm, a sudden bomb blast occurs in London, killing several people.

-After a year, A blind man named Kenny Thomas lays flowers on the memorial and mourns someone's death during the bomb blast.
+A year later: A blind man named Kenny Thomas lays flowers on the memorial and mourns someone's death during the bomb blast.
 He is provided with secret details by a mysterious woman.
 Kenny then takes a taxi driven by Sathyan, a comical Tamilian.
-He drops Kenny at a place and waits for him to return, but Kenny goes inside, kills a person and throws him down.
+He drops Kenny at a place and waits for him to return, but Kenny goes inside, kills a person, and throws him down.

-Seeing the corpse, Sathyan flees; Kenny is shown to produce a sound from his mouth to find his way, which is later shown as echolocation.
-Kenny plays the piano in a church, and as he is blind, he has many people care for him.
+Upon seeing the corpse, Sathyan flees; Kenny is shown to produce a sound from his mouth to find his way, which is later revealed to be echolocation.
+Kenny plays the piano at a church, and because he is blind, he has many people care for him.
 In the meantime, he carries out two more murders, taking the same taxi driven by the innocent Sathyan, following instructions from the mysterious woman.

 Sara Vinayagam, a British-born Anglo-Indian woman, wins the Miss London title, and to build her social profile, she goes to Kenny's church and acts like she is helping out there.
 Initially, Kenny does not like her, but eventually, they become friends.
-Sara's father is a doctor, who supports Kenny.
+Sara's father is a doctor who supports Kenny.
 Inspector Veerakathi, a British Tamil citizen, is the officer in charge of investigating the murders.

 As the autopsy of the murdered victims takes place under Sara's father, Veerakathi visits him and learns about Kenny, who is admitted there for a small accident.
 Veerakathi initially suspects Kenny but is not convinced.
-Sathyan is found at all the murder locations, and the police arrest him; suspecting his involvement in the murders.
+Sathyan is found at all the murder locations, and the police arrest him, suspecting his involvement in the murders.
 Sathyan manages to find a picture of Kenny from a local newspaper and informs Veerakathi.

 Sathyan is released and meets Sara.
 Both of them go to a place (one that she learns of from Kenny's phone, which he missed during a fight with local thugs).
 They reach there in time to see Kenny almost kill a steel company owner named Victor.
 Kenny flees the scene after sensing them and takes Sathyan's taxi to escape.
 Due to his blindness, he runs the taxi into a river, along with Sathyan and Sara.
 They get out and reach the riverbank.
 While escaping, Sara and Sathyan are stopped and confronted by Geetha, who reveals Kenny's real identity: